thmosqueiro/sciposterpp/README.md

 have tested an earlier version, and everything was okay.

 My idea: sciposterpp started as a forked class from sciposter.
-Currentlu, it's designed as a package that you add to you tex whenever you are using sciposter class.
+Currently, it's designed as a package that you add to you tex whenever you are using sciposter class.
 This way, everytime sciposter gets an update, you won't be missing it.